Generally covariant quantum mechanics: Introduction

-Section~\ref{sec:app} considers applications, focussing on the case where $M$ is spacetime and without an external potential.
-We look at both the operator geodesic equations and an Ehrenfest theorem for their expectation values.
-The quantum geodesic flow provides the corresponding `Schr\"odinger picture', where wave functions on spacetime evolve under the Klein-Gordon operator.
-However, when the spacetime admits a time-like Killing vector, as in the case of a Schwarzschild black hole, the theory naturally reduces to a kind of `pseudo quantum mechanics' that resembles ordinary quantum mechanics for wave functions defined on space.
-The idea as in \cite{BegMa:geo} is to Fourier transform the $t$-coordinate dependence and work with a fixed frequency of this.
-In this formalism, we look at an initial Gaussian bump wave function and see in detail how this gets absorbed by the black hole through the emergence of modes created at the horizon that eventually replace it.
+At a more practical level, Section~\ref{sec:ex} computes the main elements of the formalism for some important special cases: (a) the flat case but now in any coordinate system due to our geometric approach (here the differential calculus is strictly associative as usual), (b) the case of a compact Lie group such as $SU(2)=S^3$ computed in a left-invariant basis and (c) a Schwarzschild black hole background with its usual coordinates.
+This provides a sanity check on the general results in earlier sections.
+Section~\ref{sec:app} considers applications of the formalism, focussing on the case where $M$ is spacetime and without an external potential.
+This section can be understood directly from (\ref{kerrho1})-(\ref{kerrho2}) as derived in the preceding sections of the paper.
+We look at these operator geodesic equations and an Ehrenfest theorem for their expectation values.
+On the other hand, our `Heisenberg picture' flow on $\CD(M)$ has a corresponding `Schr\"odinger picture' evolution on `wave functions' $\psi$ but now on spacetime with the Klein-Gordon operator in place of the spatial Laplacian, and with respect to this external geodesic time $s$, as a less conventional outcome of our approach.
+However, when the spacetime admits a time-like Killing vector, we can restrict as for flat space in \cite{BegMa:geo} to (non-normalisable) modes of a fixed frequency $e^{-\imath\omega t}$ with respect to the preferred time direction.
+On such modes, the Klein-Gordon flow reduces to what we call `pseudo-quantum mechanics', which resembles ordinary quantum mechanics for wave functions defined on space but still has evolution with respect to geodesic time $s$.
+Using this formalism around a Schwarzschild black hole, we look in Section~\ref{sec:dir} at an initial Gaussian bump wave function and see in detail how this gets absorbed by the black hole through the emergence of modes created at the horizon that eventually replace it.
 At least in examples of the type we looked at, the classical entropy of the probability density $\rho=|\psi|^2$ increases throughout this process.

-We also construct a gravitational atom where a black hole plays the role of the nucleus.
-We solve for the effective energy eigenstates, finding that the spectrum is not quantised and that radial wave functions have a fractal banding in probability density, i.e. crossing zero infinitely often approaching the horizon.
+Finally, Section~\ref{sec:gravatom} constructs exact stationary states for pseudo-quantum mechanics around a black hole, i.e. non-normalisable modes for the Klein-Gordon flow of the form